Non-Perturbative Schwinger-Dyson Equations for 3d ${\cal N} = 4$ Gauge Theories: Schwinger-Dyson Equations: the Little String Perspective

 So far, the above stringy construction applies a priori to any configuration of D3$_{gauge}$ and D3$_{flavor}$ branes.
 The resulting effective 3d $\cN = 4$ gauge theory then inherits an arbitrary gauge and flavor content.
 The aim of this work is to exhibit certain symmetries associated to BPS vortices, which sit at Higgs vacua.
 Therefore, from now on, we require the number $N_F$ of D3$_{flavor}$ branes to be large enough, so that $G^{3d}$ possesses a Higgs branch and that its vacua be Higgs vacua.\\

-Consider now adding the D3$_{defect}$ branes in the background.
+Consider now adding the D1$_{defect}$ branes in the background.
 Recall that those branes wrap the non-compact 2-cycles of the geometry.
 As such, they are not dynamical.
 They are point defects on the $\mathbb{C}_q$-line, and break supersymmetry further by half.
-The number of such D3$_{defect}$ branes is $L=\sum_{a=1}^n L^{(a)}$.
+The number of such D1$_{defect}$ branes is $L=\sum_{a=1}^n L^{(a)}$.
 Correspondingly, the defects carry a background gauge group of their own, \beq \widehat{G}_{defect}=\prod_{a=1}^n U(L^{(a)})\;. \eeq

-The D3$_{defect}$ branes are points on $\cC$, or equivalently, following the same line of reasoning as before, they are D4$_{defect}$ branes wrapping the circle $S^1(\widehat{R})$ of the T-dual cylinder $\cC'$.
-Thus, from the point of view of the gauge theory $G^{3d}$, the D3$_{defect}$ branes really are 1/2-BPS defects wrapping the $S^1(\widehat{R})$, and at the origin of $\mathbb{C}$; in other words, they make up a Wilson loop of $G^{3d}$ \footnote{The realization of supersymmetric Wilson loops in string theory was first proposed in \cite{Maldacena:1998im,Rey:1998ik}, in the context of holography; namely, a loop in the first fundamental representation of $SU(N)$ is described as a fundamental string whose worldsheet ends at the loop, located at the boundary of $AdS$.
-Later, a description of the loops was given in terms of D-branes instead \cite{Drukker:2005kx,Gomis:2006sb,Yamaguchi:2006tq}, allowing for more general representations.
-This D-brane perspective is the one relevant to us here; in particular, the D3$_{defect}$ branes we study are T-dual to the D5' branes appearing in the work \cite{Assel:2015oxa}.}.\\
+The D1$_{defect}$ branes are points on $\cC$, or equivalently, following the same line of reasoning as before, they are D2$_{defect}$ branes wrapping the circle $S^1(\widehat{R})$ of the T-dual cylinder $\cC'$.
+In a nontrivial NS-NS B-field, these branes are 1/2-BPS.
+Thus, from the point of view of the gauge theory $G^{3d}$, the D1$_{defect}$ branes really are supersymmetric defects wrapping the $S^1(\widehat{R})$, and at the origin of $\mathbb{C}$; in other words, they make up a loop defect of $G^{3d}$.\\

 Translating the geometry to gauge theory data, the periods \eqref{periods} of the $(2,0)$ little string become parameters of $G^{3d}$.
 Namely, the modulus coming from the NS-NS $B^{(2)}$-field through the 2-cycle $S^2_a$ is identified with the gauge coupling on node $a$ of the quiver gauge theory.
 The triplet of self-dual two-forms $\omega_{I,J,K}$ are the FI parameters.
 The positions of the $N$ D3$_{gauge}$ branes on the cylinder $\cC$ are (part of the) Coulomb moduli of $G^{3d}$.
-The positions of the $N_f$ D3$_{flavor}$ branes on $\cC$ are mass parameters for the fundamental hypermultiplets of $G^{3d}$.
-Finally, the positions of the $L$ D3$_{defect}$ branes on $\cC$ are the fermion masses \eqref{1dfermion3d} for the Wilson loop.
-All of the above moduli and parameters are complexified, due to the presence of the circle $S^1(\widehat{R})$ the 3d theory and the Wilson loop live on.
-This is precisely the gauge theory setup we studied throughout this paper.\\
+The positions of the $N_F$ D3$_{flavor}$ branes on $\cC$ are mass parameters for the fundamental hypermultiplets of $G^{3d}$.
+Finally, the positions of the $L$ D1$_{defect}$ branes on $\cC$ are the defect masses.
+All of the above moduli and parameters are complexified, due to the presence of the circle $S^1(\widehat{R})$ the 3d theory and the defect live on.
+This is precisely the gauge theory setup we studied previously.\\